sftman18/PVCharge/README.md

-# PVCharge

-# PVCharge adjusts charging rate based on generated solar energy
+# PVCharge adjusts charge rate to match generation

 <img src="energy_graph.png" alt="PV Energy Graph">

 ## Requirements:
 * Tesla vehicle
 * <a href="https://github.com/teslamate-org/teslamate">TeslaMate</a>
-* <a href="https://www.egauge.net">eGauge solar monitoring, with a CT on the charger circuit</a>
+* <a href="https://www.egauge.net">eGauge solar monitoring, with CT on the charger circuit</a>
 * Linux computer with Bluetooth, such as a <a href="https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/">Raspberry Pi Zero 2 W</a>

 ## Optional: